jnianias/jnianias.github.io/_pages/mphil-thesis.md

 ---
-permalink: /phd-thesis/
+permalink: /MPhil-thesis/
-title: "PhD Thesis"
+title: "MPhil Thesis"
 ---

 You can download my MPhil thesis on emission nebulae in Brightest cluster Galaxies (PDF) here: